-Our Verve brand, is a significant player in the DP market.
-With capacity of 1.4 million tons per annum and 17% share of the DP market, Verve is a truly sustainable brand.
+Our Verve brand is a significant player in the DP market.
+With capacity of 1.5 million tpa and 17% share of the DP market, Verve is a truly sustainable brand.
 From textiles to pharmaceuticals and food applications, Sappi has the expertise, technology and the track record to meet almost any challenge from these DP market segments.

-DP is a highly purified form of cellulose extracted from sustainably grown and responsibly managed trees using unique cellulose chemistry technology.
-The majority of DP is consumed to make textiles, such as viscose and lyocell, where DP is converted to viscose and lyocell staple fibres.
+Sappi's DP is a highly purified form of cellulose extracted from sustainably grown and responsibly managed trees using unique cellulose chemistry technology.
+The majority of DP is consumed to make apparel, home textiles and non-woven products.
+DP is converted to viscose and lyocell staple fibres.
 From there, the fibre is spun into yarns and ultimately woven into textiles, providing naturally soft and breathable fabrics which are smooth to the touch, hold colour and drape well.
 The fibres produced from DP also act as good blend partners in fabric with cotton and polyester.
-Man-made cellulosic fibre, however, far exceeds cotton and polyester when it comes to sustainability.
+DP, however, far exceeds cotton and polyester when it comes to sustainability.
 What consumers want are goods that are renewable, biodegradable and have superior resource efficiency.
-This is where man-made cellulosic fibres differentiate themselves versus the alternatives.
+This is where DP fibres differentiate themselves versus the alternatives.

-Viscose staple fibre (VSF) is the most prominent of the man-made cellulosic fibres, and accounts for approximately 73% of global DP demand.
-VSF is most commonly used in fashion, home and decorating textiles as well as non-woven applications such as the fibre component in face masks, health and hygiene clothing and sanitation.
+Viscose staple fibre (VSF) is the most prominent fibre, accounting for approximately 73% of global DP demand.
+VSF is most commonly used in fashion, home and decorating textiles, as well as non-woven applications such as the fibre component in face masks, health and hygiene, clothing and sanitation.
 Verve DP provides both the quality and the sustainability assurance into this major market segment.

-Lyocell represents the next generation of man-made cellulosic fibres.
-With its sustainable DP raw material, reduced chemical processing and closed loop systems, Lyocell continues to be the most sustainable woodbased cellulosic fibre.
-Our commitment to and investment in sustainability shows in that approximately 60% of the world’s Lyocell fibre is manufactured from DP produced at Sappi’s DP manufacturing sites.
+Lyocell represents the next generation of DP fibres.
+With its sustainable DP raw material, reduced chemical processing and closed loop systems, Lyocell continues to be the most sustainable wood based cellulosic fibre.
+Our commitment to and investment in sustainability shows in that approximately 60% of the world's Lyocell fibre is manufactured from DP produced at Sappi's dissolving pulp manufacturing sites.

 DP can also be processed into products that are used in food and beverages, health and hygiene, wrapping and packaging, pharmaceuticals and many more applications that touch our daily lives.